Lightelligence/rules_verilog/docs/defs.md

 A DV Testbench.

-    To strongly differentiate between a compilation and a simulation, there exist separate rules: verilog_dv_tb and verilog_dv_test_cg respectively.
+    verilog_tools uses two separate rules to strongly differentiate between compilation and simulation. verilog_dv_tb is used for compilation and
+    verilog_dv_test_cfg is used for simulation.

     A verilog_dv_tb describes how to compile a testbench.
-It is not a standalone executable rule by bazel.
+It is not a standalone executable bazel rule.
 It is intended to provide simmer (a higher level simulation spawning tool) hooks to execute the compile and subsequent simulations.